AbeelLab/emu/README.md

   Output directory

 -i or --input
   File containing list of VCF file paths, one per line.
+NOTE: each pathname must end in the string '.vcf'.

 -r <value> | --reference-genome <value>
   Input file that contains a list of FASTA-formatted reference genomes used in the VCF files.